Sextortion and other blackmail

 Rule of thumb: Never send any photos or videos of yourself that, if they were shown to other people, would really upset you.
 That way, you can't be blackmailed even if someone else does obtain copies.

-This service costs only £80 and should take around two hours.
+This service costs only £50 and should take around an hour.
 If it takes longer, we charge nothing more.

-Click here to book a convenient time for me to carry out this work.
+Click here to book a convenient time for us to carry out this work.